shajra/haskell-hls-nix/doc/direnv.md

 One configuration you'll have to do with your editors is tell it what executable to call to start the HLS background process.
 When using Direnv, we recommended that you use `haskell-language-server-wrapper`, and configure your project's Nix shells to provide the necessary executables for this wrapper to run.

-Additionally, Direnv has very nice support for enhancing your terminal experience.
+Additionally, Direnv has nice support for enhancing your terminal experience.
 You can install a hook into your shell so that when you change into a directory configured with Direnv, the environment will automatically change to calculated variables.

 # Configuring a project<a id="sec-5"></a>